HECUA’s International and Institutional Partnerships

 In the summer of 1968, HECUA began as an experiment in Minneapolis: an urban studies program with students living and working in and with a neighborhood, instead of “examining” that neighborhood from the distance of a university campus.
 Augsburg College provided the faculty and support for the first credit-bearing program, and by 1971, the HECUA consortium included Augsburg College, Augustana College, Bethel College, Carleton College, Gustavus Adolphus College, Hamline University, Luther College, Macalester College, St. Olaf College, St. John’s University, St. Thomas University, and the University of Minnesota.
 Today the consortium includes 24 institutions, and the 13 HECUA programs continue the legacy of that 1968 experiment, engaging with present-day research and teaching, and with issues of inequity and injustice—as communities define them.

 In 1973, HECUA expanded abroad and began the Scandinavian Urban Studies Term in Oslo, Norway.
 That program focused on Scandinavian cities and innovations in urban planning.
-Since 1973, HECUA’s institutional partner in Norway is the International Summer School at the University of Oslo.
-Today, the program known as The New Norway explores issues of identity and belonging in a time of mass displacement, migration, and globalization.
+From 1973-2019, HECUA’s institutional partner in Norway was the International Summer School at the University of Oslo.
+Today, the program known as The New Norway, currently on hiatus, explores issues of identity and belonging in a time of mass displacement, migration, and globalization.

 In 1977, HECUA added a program in Colombia, South America, later moving to Guatemala, and after that joined by a program in Ecuador.
 Today, the Community Internships in Latin America program in Ecuador focuses on models of community participation, development, and social change.
 Since 1999, HECUA’s institutional partner in Ecuador is Instituto de Estudios Ecuatorianos, the Institute for Ecuadorian Studies in Quito, Ecuador.